How Can I Stop My Dog From Approaching People?

 Tip 4: A Trip to the City

 Finally, a last tip for reducing the saliency of people.
 Have you ever noticed how generally well-behaved dogs in the city are?
 This is because they see people on a daily basis and lots of them too!
-It might help if every now and then if you schedule a trip to the city or other crowded places to keep your dog up-to-date on his training.
+It might help if every now and then you can schedule a trip to the city or other crowded places to keep your dog up-to-date on his training.

 After seeing many people, all the enthusiasm fades away in excited greeters as the presence of people is no longer as salient as it previously was.
 Your dog's senses will eventually tire after seeing many people; this allows him to practice and rehearse calm behaviors.